Sir Gawain and the Green Knight

 The knight dismounted, gave the King his ax, and Arthur swung the weapon to familiarize himself with its weight and how it swung.
 The Knight, a full head taller than any in the hall, stroked his beard, seeming not at all concerned.

 Gawain, who sat by the queen, rushed toward his uncle, King Arthur.
 "I beseech you, sire," said he, "let this match be mine.
 For I think it is not seemly for you, our King, to take this mockery to yourself.
 On these benches sit the finest knights of the land, while I hold a seat here more because you are my uncle and that we share the same bloodline than because I have proved myself in battle.
 I dare say none among us is more weak and feeble-minded than I, and none would prove less of a loss to the court should blood be spilled, so methinks it is proper that I am the one to put my life on the line for this nonsense rather than you, my liege."

 The knights huddled together and all agreed the same - it was best to move the challenge from the crown and give Gawain the game.

 So Arthur bid Gawain to come forward.
-The king handed his nephew the axe and said, “Be certain to cut him once, and if you do this truly and well, you need not concern yourself with whatever cut may have been planned for afterward.”
+The king handed his nephew the ax and said, "Be certain to cut him once, and if you do this truly and well, you need not concern yourself with whatever cut may have been planned for afterward."

 Gawain approached the Green Knight and the two of them repeated the terms of the deal so it was clear to all.
 The Green Knight added one condition - that when the year and a day approaches, Gawain must seek him himself.
 "That's fine, but where should I go?" asked Gawain.
 "Where is your place?"